Null-MC/CSM/readme.md

-# Minecraft CSM Sample
+# Minecraft single-pass CSM Demo

-> ⛔ **This is still an early work-in-progress!** While your encouraged to check it out, please do not try to adopt any of the work here in your own projects until it is ready.
-Once it is, this message will be replaced and GitHub Releases will be available.

-A very minimal proof-of-concept/template for using Cascaded Shadow Mapping in Minecraft.
+A very minimal proof-of-concept demo for using Cascaded Shadow Mapping in Minecraft.
 This is meant to serve as a learning resource or template for other works, not as a final product itself.

 ## Shadow Types